hypersoft/pointer-stack/README.md

    00. pointer\_stack\_auto_pack

 	  Sets a value, that states when to automatically pack the stack due to excess.
+If this value is less than the buffering, buffering will be truncated to this value.
 	  <br><br>

    00. pointer\_stack_buffer

-	  Sets a value, that states how many units should be pre-allocated when space is needed.<br><br>
+	  Sets a value, that states how many units should be pre-allocated when space is needed.
+If this value is greater than auto\_pack, auto_pack will be extended to meet this value.<br><br>

    00. pointer\_stack_optimize